Grantseekers - Eligibility

 4. A functioning board of directors that meets regularly with at least 51% of members residing in California.

-2. At least two full and consecutive years of providing arts-based services or activities in Los Angeles County in departments whose primary mission is to provide other than arts programming.
-During the two-year period (2021 - 2023) the organization is required to have produced or hosted at least four arts-based workshops, classes, performances, or presentations each fiscal year.
+2. At least two full and consecutive years of providing arts-based services or activities in Los Angeles County in departments whose primary mission is to provide services other than arts programming.
+During the two most recently competed years (2022 - 2024) the organization is required to have produced or hosted at least four arts-based workshops, classes, performances, or presentations each fiscal year.
 Fundraising events and programs do not qualify.

-3. Municipal departments should submit a copy of their adopted annual departmental budget.
+3. Municipal departments and tribal governments should submit a copy of their adopted annual departmental budget.

 Fiscally sponsored organizations who possess a Model A comprehensive sponsorship agreement with a verified State of California-based Fiscal Sponsor are eligible to apply (a copy of the Model A agreement or verification letter from the sponsor will be required with the application, along with the sponsor’s 990 listing a State of California address.)

-Fiscal Sponsors may apply on behalf of multiple sponsored projects that otherwise meet eligibility requirements, including a project budget of $25,000 or more, principal offices in LA County, two consecutive years of providing arts services or activities in LA County (2021 - 2023), and less than 50% of their overall budget focused on arts-based programming.
+Fiscal Sponsors may apply on behalf of multiple sponsored projects that otherwise meet eligibility requirements, including a project budget of $25,000 or more, principal offices in LA County, two consecutive years of providing a minimum of four arts-based services or activities in LA County per year (2022 - 2024), and less than 50% of their overall budget focused on arts-based programming.
 The fiscal sponsor is the applicant of record.